pszemraj/confectionary/README.md

 ## About

 The primary focus of this repo is to provide a simple, easy to use, and extensible PDF creation tool.
-The initial use case that this project was designed around was to convert transcribed speech to a PDF for reading & review, such as in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
+The initial use case for this project was to convert transcribed speech to a PDF for reading & review, such as in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
 Relevant features in PDF Confectionary include:

-- automatic paragraph separation
+- Automatic paragraph separation
 - TOC generation & links to TOC entries on each page (click on footer)
-- keyword extraction for each txt file
+- Keyword extraction for each txt file

 PDF Confectionary was originally designed to be used as a command line tool, but it can also be used as an installable Python module.